some-things/kbk/README.md

   - Kubelets will not be able to reach it but will continue to run the same pods and provide the same service proxying
   - Manual recovery or recreation of apiserver state necessary before apiserver is restarted
 - Supporting services (node controller, replication controller manager, scheduler, etc.) shutdown or crashing
-  - Currently these are colocated with the apiserver and their unavailability has similar consequences as apiserver.
+  - Currently these are colocated with the apiserver and their unavailability has similar consequences to that of the apiserver.
 - Individual node shutdown
   - Pods on that node stop running
 - Network partition